 Just as studies show mixed results on marijuana’s efficacy to treat anxiety, it’s important to use caution when using marijuana to treat anxiety as results can vary.
 Marijuana use can be incorporated with other treatments under the careful management and guide of a medical professional and healthcare professional.
 Prior to using marijuana to treat anxiety, be sure to:

-There are also strains with a balanced cannabinoid profile like Harlequin.
-Be sure to consult a pharmacist or PCC to determine the best strain for you.
+There are also strains with a balanced cannabinoid profile like Lemon G. Be sure to consult a pharmacist or PCC to determine the best strain for you.

 At Solevo Wellness, the health and wellness of our patients is our first priority.
 In light of the current pandemic, we have options available to reserve medical marijuana online in addition to at our dispensary locations.